-Founded in 2007, Blue Oak Ranch Reserve is a 3, 280-acre Biological Field Station and Ecological Reserve, one of the 40+ units of the UC Natural Reserve System, and is operated jointly by the Office of the Vice-Chancellor for Research, Berkeley Natural History Museums, and the NRS.
+Founded in 2007, Blue Oak Ranch Reserve is a 3,280-acre Biological Field Station and Ecological Reserve, one of the 40+ units of the University of California Natural Reserve System (UCNRS), and is operated jointly by the Office of the Vice-Chancellor for Research and the UCNRS.
 The Reserve provides a wealth of research and teaching opportunities in a wide range of important Californian habitats.

-The shared mission of the 39 Reserves in the Natural Reserve System is to contribute to the understanding and wise stewardship of the Earth and its natural systems by supporting university-level teaching, research, and public service at protected natural areas throughout California.
+The shared mission of the 41 UCNRS reserves is to contribute to the understanding and wise stewardship of the Earth and its natural systems by supporting university-level teaching, research, and public service at protected natural areas throughout California.

 Santa Clara County, 11.2 km (7 mi as the crow flies) east of downtown San Jose.
 Situated on the west slope of Mount Hamilton adjacent to Joseph Grant County Park.